andreoji/fizzbuzzex/README.md

   * `http://localhost:4000/favourites?page[number]=1&page[size]=15`

-  * The max page size allowed is 100 which is also the default homepage size.
+  * The max page size allowed is 100 which is also the default homepage size

   * The min page size allowed is 15